tanersener/mobile-ffmpeg/README.md

 # MobileFFmpeg
-Source code and scripts to build FFmpeg for Android and IOS platform
+Source code and scripts to build FFmpeg for Android and IOS platform; prebuilt libraries for both platforms

 ### 1. Features
 - Builds both Android and IOS
-- Supports 18 external libraries and 10 architectures in total
+- Supports 21 external libraries, 2 GPL libraries and 10 architectures in total
 - Exposes FFmpeg capabilities both directly from FFmpeg libraries and through MobileFFmpeg wrapper library
 - Creates shared libraries (.so for Android, .dylib for IOS)
+- Includes cross-compile instructions for 32 open-source libraries including FFmpeg
-- Licensed under LGPL 3.0
+- Licensed under LGPL 3.0, can be customized to support GPL v3.0
 #### 1.1 Android
 - Creates Android archive with .aar extension
 #### 1.2 IOS